-4.3 Understanding Data Uncertainties and Performing Data Quality Checks
+Understanding Data Uncertainties and Performing DataQuality Checks

 Data uncertainties stem from missing, unknown and imperfect exposure data.
-Some common areas of uncertainties include geographic location, replacement values and the categorization of the risks with regard to vulnerability.
+Some common areas of uncertainties include geographic location, valuation of the risk and the vulnerability of the replacement value and the categorization of the risks with regard to vulnerability.

 Model results are sensitive to the accuracy of geographic data.
 Catastrophe models compute the intensity of hazard at a given location (e.g. wind speed or ground motion intensity) depending on the latitude/longitude of the exposure.
 The modeled loss is more accurate when more detailed location-specific address information is provided.
 Users should always aim to have the highest resolution geographic data to ensure the most accurate results.
 When you import and geocode your exposure data in Touchstone, the import log will show the number of records that were imported and geocoded correctly.
 Users are encouraged to use online resources to complement their exposure data gaps or correct any mistakes that may exist in the address information.

-Furthermore, modeled loss estimates for any single location is very sensitive to geocoding precision, however, if your book is well-distributed across ZIP Codes, the resulting loss estimate may not be greatly affected by postal code centroid geocode precision for the whole portfolio.
+Furthermore, modeled loss estimates for any single location is very sensitive to geocoding precision, however, if your book is well-distributed across zip codes, the resulting loss estimate may not be greatly affected by postal code centroid geocode precision for the whole portfolio.